 With all due respect to

-	the idea that the Swiss are a peaceful race of
+idea that the Swiss are a peaceful race of bankers,

 yodelers, and clock makers is wrong.
-In
+In modern-day

 The Swiss were very active in Naples from the beginning of the Bourbon rule in the 1730s right up until the final defence of the Kingdom of Two Sicilies at the siege of Gaeta in 1860.
 Their first contract with Naples was in 1731 with Charles III of Bourbon and by the mid-1800s there were four regiments (about 7,500 men) of Swiss on constant service in the Kingdom of Naples.

 The Swiss were important

 in the Kingdom of Naples in the turbulent year of 1848,

 when calls for reform and revolution swept virtually all

 of Europe.
 In January of that year, there was an